For Management of Agency Funds

-- The investing organization retains ownership of the assets in the CCF Agency Fund.
+- The investing organization retains ownership of the assets in the Agency Fund.

-- Agency Funds may be co-mingled in investment pools with the owned assets of CCF.
+- Agency Funds may be co-mingled in investment pools, including with the assets owned by CCF.

-- The investing organization may deposit and withdraw assets at will, and may exit the fund relationship at will.
+- The investing organization may deposit and, subject to the terms of the Agency Agreement, withdraw assets at will, and may exit the fund relationship at will.

-- Assets are invested in one of CCF’s Catholic-screened, investment pools as selected by the investing organization.
+- Assets are invested in CCF’s Catholic-screened, investment pools as selected by the investing organization.

-- All CCF Agency Fund clients are charged an investment advisory fee based on the size of the relationship.
+- All CCF Agency Fund clients are charged an administrative fee based on the size of the relationship.
 All direct investment expenses are charged back to the appropriate investment pool.